woodRock/fishy-business/docs/source/papers.rst

 Papers
 ======

-A colleciton of the papers I have written.
+A collection of the papers I have written.

 #. `AJCAI 2022 <https://woodrock.github.io/#/AJCAI>`_